toa-io/toa/extensions/exposition/documentation/octets.md

 ## `octets:delete`

-Deletes the entry corresponding to the request path.
+Delete the entry corresponding to the request path.

 ```yaml
 /images: